AN INTREPID REPORTER IN RURAL AMERICA

 My regional reporting for Alaska Public Media highlights how state and national issues impact rural Alaska.

-June Leffler has spent the last three years as a public radio reporter in rural Alaska.
+June spent three years as a public radio reporter in rural Alaska.
 She ran a one-woman newsroom at KSTK in Wrangell, Alaska, while also contributing to Alaska Public Media and stations throughout Southeast Alaska.
 She has won excellence in journalism awards from the Alaska Broadcasting Association and the Alaska Press Club.

 Before moving to Alaska, June interned at the Kentucky Center for Investigative Reporting.